Carnaval 2026

 Barcelona's Carnaval traditions range from its unique gastronomy, with egg and pork sausages, pork crackling cakes and omelettes, to a collection of sayings rich in popular expressions where Carnaval is the protagonist.
 It is also a festivity shared around the world, which each culture adapts in its own way through a multitude of artistic expressions and typically popular traits.

-For more about how and Carnaval is celebrated in Catalunya and our top pick on where to go for a truly immersive cultural experience, check out our article Carnaval Time.
+For more about how and Carnaval is celebrated in Catalunya and our top picks on where to go for a truly immersive cultural experience, check out our article Carnaval Time.

-Carnaval brings dozens of parades to Barcelona's neighborhoods—around forty parades are organized throughout the city.
-Most parades will be held on Saturday, March 1st, but there are parades days before and even a week later.
+Imagination and creativity are on display in Barcelona’s Carnival parades—around forty parades are organized throughout the city's neighborhoods.
+Most parades will be held on Saturday, but there are parades the day before and even a week later.
+Numerous special Carnaval activities are also held in the city’s civic centers.

 Ash Wednesday brings an end to a week of debauchery and revelry, their Majesties the King and Queen of Carnaval have died!
 Funeral processions will wind through the streets of many of the city's neighborhoods in mock mourning of the death of their beloved leaders.
 Each neighborhood celebrates in its own way, many featuring children's activities and workshops alongside bonfires, the sardine burial ceremony and communal meals in which it is traditional to eat lots of sardines!